 Once plugged in, an electric element at the bottom of the smoker will heat up.
 This element heats a pan that you fill with wood chips.
 The wood chips smolder, resulting in the smoker filling with smoke.
 The resulting buildup of smoke and heat will smoke cook your food.

 The difference between the ways an electric and a solid-fuel smoker cook is related to versatility and effect.
-A solid-fuel smoker is far more versatile, to the point where you can experiment to a far greater degree with the way you cook your food.
+A solid-fuel smoker is far more versatile, to the point where you can experiment greatly with how you cook your food.

 Temperature control and ease of operation are the main advantages of most electric smokers.
 Many electric smokers operate on an adjustable thermostat, either analog or digital.
 Some electric smokers have a set temperature as a result of the element wattage draw.